LemonAppDev/konsist-documentation/inspiration/snippets/android-snippets.md

 }
 ```

-## Snippet No Class Should Use Android Util Logging
+## Snippet 4No Class Should Use Android Util Logging

 ```kotlin
 @Test